Bug report #1128

 Lastly, the save as image problem posted above should probably be it's own ticket, as it doesn't seem to relate to the Print Composer.

-#6 Updated by cuz - over 12 years ago
+#6 Updated by cuz - almost 13 years ago

 My issue probably shouldn't be a separate ticket as it ONLY happens in print composer.
 Save as image from the main window works fine.
 (This is not to say that the issue is necessarily the same, only that it should not be moved on account of its relation to print composer.)